joshuatrobertson/Group1Project/Report/02-System-Implementation/README.md

   container_name: nodejs
 ```

 Environment variables for this container are stored in the .env file and contain the credentials to login to our `db` service.
-We ensured that this file was added to our `.gitignore` file since it contained sensitive information of our users login credentials.
+We ensured that this file was added to our `.gitignore` file since it contained sensitive information of our users' login credentials.

 ```yaml
 env_file: .env